Digital transformation in healthcare: past, present, and future

 • Reducing costs of service

-Digital transformation is helping providers create a more efficient, patient-centric healthcare system.
-By automating manual processes, eliminating paper records, and improving communication among providers, digital transformation can help reduce costs and improve quality of care.
-In addition, digital transformation can help providers better engage with patients by providing them with online access to their medical records, appointment scheduling, and secure messaging.
+Digital transformation helps providers create a more efficient, patient-centric healthcare system.
+By automating manual processes, eliminating paper records, and improving communication among providers, digital transformation reduces costs and improves care quality.
+Additionally, it helps providers engage better with patients by offering online access to medical records, appointment scheduling, and secure messaging.

-By making it easier for patients to access the care they need, digital transformation can help improve patient satisfaction and outcomes.
-Plus, digital transformation can help providers stay compliant with regulations and reduce administrative burden.
+By making it easier for patients to access needed care, digital transformation improves patient satisfaction and outcomes.
+It also helps providers stay compliant with regulations and reduces administrative burdens.

 Benefits for payers